 Instructions

-- Allow the ribs to rest for ten minutes before serving.
+- Rest + Serve: Remove the ribs from the grill and let them rest for 10 minutes before slicing and serving.

 Leave a Reply